Who is your carrier partner?

 What size risks can you consider?

-We consider coverage for private companies and not-for-profits with up to $250M in plan assets.
+We consider coverage for private companies and not-for-profits with up to $250M in plan assets with our admitted product and up to $500M in plan assets with our surplus product.

 Will you accept a competitor's application to quote?